$D\bar{D}^\ast$-$\pi J/\psi$ scatterings of coupled channels for $Z_c(3900)$ channel: Introduction

 One of our motivations in this work is to see whether we can understand the lattice results in terms of effective models.
 We do this for a particular channel of $Z_c$.
 However, if we achieve a reasonable agreement with the lattice results, we may apply the similar idea based on effective models to other systems.

 This paper is organized as follows.
-In section 2, we derive the meson exchange potential for the one pion and $D^{(*)}$ meson exchanges.
-In both cases, we show that the interaction is reasonably approximated in the form of a static potential for a weakly bound or resonate system.
-Section 3 derives the quark exchange potential with the one-gluon exchange.
-In section 4 we show numerical results for various components of the potential, and present scattering amplitudes to show their importance explicitly.
-In section 4, we compare our potential with the lattice results at the quark masses that were used by the lattice simulations.
-The final section 4 is devoted discussions and summary.
+After a brief summary for the nominal $Z_c$ state in section~\ref{Sec:Zc-state}, in section~\ref{Sec:D-exchange} we derive the meson exchange potential for the one pion and $D^{(*)}$ meson exchanges.
+In both cases, we show that the interaction is reasonably approximated in the form of a static potential.
+Section \ref{Sec:q-exchange} derives the quark exchange potential with the one-gluon exchange.
+In section~\ref{Sec:Results} we show numerical results for various components of the potential, and present scattering amplitudes by solving coupled channel equations with relevant two-meson coupled channels.
+In that section, we compare our potential with the lattice results at the quark masses that were used by the lattice simulations.
+The final section~\ref{Sec:Summary} is devoted discussions and summary.